Hero image showing a color wheel with complementary colors highlighted.

 Analogous

-The adjacent colors on the color wheel form analogous color schemes.
-These schemes provide a harmonious and visually pleasing effect, reflecting patterns we see in nature.
-An analogous scheme provides more nuances while retaining the richness of the colors.
-It's ideal for creating a serene and comfortable environment.
+The adjacent colors on the color wheel form analogous color schemes, and they’re ones that provide a harmonious and visually pleasing effect because they’ve got more nuances while keeping the richness of the colors at play—and analogous can make an ideal pick if you want to create a serene and comfortable environment.

 Analogous colors on a color wheel.